safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 2, or the begin workspace listed above.

-In this step, we'll give the end-user control over the transformation stages.
+In this exercise, we'll give the end-user control over the transformation stages.

 <br>**2) Create User Parameter**